eik-lib/website/docs/overview_concepts.md

 https://eik-server.com/npm/lit-html/v1/
 ```

-Any request to any file under this alias will be redirected to the same path under the package version it referes too.
+Any request to any file under this alias will be redirected to the same path under the package version it refers too.

 A request to the following file under the alias: